kubos/kubos/docs/working-with-the-mbm2.rst

 Configuration
 ^^^^^^^^^^^^^

-The static IP address can be updated by editting the `/etc/network/interfaces` file.
+The static IP address can be updated by editing the `/etc/network/interfaces` file.
 By default the address is ``168.168.2.20``.

 Examples